QuantEcon/lecture-python-intro/in-work/networks.md

 \end{equation}

-Note the recursive nature of the definition: the centrality obtained by vertex
+Note the recursive nature of the definition: the centrality obtained by node
-$i$ is proportional to a sum of the centrality of all vertices, weighted by the ``rates of flow'' from $i$ into these vertices.
+$i$ is proportional to a sum of the centrality of all nodes, weighted by the ``rates of flow'' from $i$ into these nodes.

-A vertex $i$ is highly ranked if (a) there are many edges leaving $i$, (b) these edges have large weights, and (c) the edges point to other highly ranked vertices.
+A node $i$ is highly ranked if (a) there are many edges leaving $i$, (b) these edges have large weights, and (c) the edges point to other highly ranked nodes.

 Later, when we study demand shocks production networks, we will provide a more concrete interpretation of eigenvector centrality.

-We will see that, in production networks, sectors with high eigenvector centrality are important suppliers.
+We will see that, in production networks, sectors with high eigenvector centrality are important *suppliers*.

 In particular, they are activated by a wide array of demand shocks once orders flow backwards through the network.

 To compute eigenvector centrality we can use the following function.

+TOD code block

 import numpy as np
 from scipy.sparse import linalg